kjugi/meeting-app-unit-tests-playground/README.md

 # unit-tests-playground

-## 2 views of booking app without calendar:
+## Overview of 2 routes booking app:

-1. View with all booked meetings
+1. Homepage view with all booked meetings
-2. API in other directory with express with responsing true/false on request
+2. Simple API in other directory on express
 3. Second view to book meeting:
     - input for email or select with list of people to meet with toggle checkbox
-    - setting date of meeting with hours
+    - selecting date of meeting
-    - checkbox for full day meeting
     - save button
 4. Saving button adds meeting after backend response to booked meetings view
-5. Add unit tests in CI

 ## Unit tests to write: